Cnasboll/HLF25-2/v04/README.md

 `work.base ~ "cave"`

+or

+`"cave" in work.base` for a case sensitive match.

 ## General
 The following enums are mapped to integer constants:
 From the `Gender` enum in `Appearance`:  `UNKNOWN` = `0`, `AMBIGUOUS` = `1`, `MALE` = `2`, `FEMALE` = `3`, `NON_BINARY` = `4`, `WONT_SAY` = `5`